srobotta/moodle-tiny_cloze/README.md

 or write a new comment on the [Moodle plugins directory](https://moodle.org/plugins/tiny_cloze).

 ## History

+### v1.17
+- Fix [#36](https://github.com/srobotta/moodle-tiny_cloze/issues/36) By default only editing teachers were able to use the editor plugin.
+In the student quiz plugin, the student role did not see the button in the tinyMCE because of lack of permissions.
+In an upgrade step these are automatically added if you did not modify these for the `tiny/cloze:use` capability in your Moodle instance.
+You can run the upgrade manually by executing `php public/lib/editor/tiny/plugins/cloze/cli/upgrade_permissions.php` when the automated upgrade did not work because of modified permissions.
+- Decode `<>&` from its entities when displaying the question in the modal dialogue.
+- Add a workaround to circumvent Bug [MDL-88798](https://moodle.atlassian.net/browse/MDL-88798).

 ### v1.16
 - Add support for Moodle 5.2.